rocknsm/rock/README.md

 curl -s localhost:9200/_all/_count | jq '.'

 # You can fire some traffic across the sensor at this point to see if it's collecting.
+# NOTE: This requires that you upload your own test PCAP to the box.
-tcpreplay -i [your monitor interface] /path/to/a/test.pcap
+sudo tcpreplay -i [your monitor interface] /path/to/a/test.pcap

 # After replaying some traffic, or just waiting a bit, the count should be going up.
 curl -s localhost:9200/_all/_count | jq '.'